heba-abdelwahab25/This-location-could-not-be-displayed-error_linux-Filesystem-Recovery/README.md

 # linux-filesystem-recovery
-Recovering a 600GB directory after being overwritten by another directory This project documents a real-world incident where a 600GB directory was accidentally overwritten by another directory, resulting in major data loss.
+This project documents a real-world incident where a 600GB directory became inaccessible after mounting another filesystem over it, followed by accidental writes, resulting in major data loss.
+The project demonstrates recovery techniques and lessons learned.
 ![Mount Error](images/mount_error.png)